aabbtree77/esp32-vpn/README.md

     [Chuchart Pintavirooj et. al. Noninvasive Portable Hemoglobin Concentration Monitoring System Using Optical Sensor for Anemia Disease, 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8230267/)

     Both papers pair the ESP32 with inexpensive LED-photodiode-based sensors to measure the blood glucose or hemoglobin concentration non-invasively.
 See also [Aminah Hina and Wala Saadeh.
 Noninvasive Blood Glucose Monitoring Systems Using Near-Infrared Technology—A Review, 2022].

+    Mapping out minefields?
+See [1]((https://youtu.be/suxLa6kWsrw?t=2000) and [2](https://cepdnaclk.github.io/e17-3yp-Landmine-Detector/) for two completely different systems.
+The first one presents a classified mini-radar/camera mounted on the Danish military drone, while the second one is a Colpitts oscillator-based metal detector on a four-wheel robot.

 Global Connectivity

-- All this gigantic CaaS/VPN activity exists mostly because A and B do not have proper addresses.
+- All this gigantic VPN activity exists mostly because A and B do not have proper addresses.
 We cannot use MAC, we do not have the IPv6.
 So how does one send a message?
 Go study OSI and the seven dwarfs, TCP meltdown, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, CGNAT, ARP, ICMP, mDNS, subnet masks, gateways, port forwarding, Linux kernel routes, CIDR, hosts, DHCP, interfaces, firewalls, routers...
-[B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.)
+[B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.)?
+It is the [routing protocol](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/) at the OSI layer 2 (Data link) rather than 3 (Network).

 - [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind CGNAT without any 3rd party service and static IP.
-The connection may be slow, but it is free and works as long as the libp2p network has any connected peers.
+The connection may be slow, if it works at all, but the whole libp2p network is at our disposal.
 According to [Max Inden, 2022](https://archive.fosdem.org/2022/schedule/event/libp2p/attachments/audio/4917/export/events/attachments/libp2p/audio/4917/slides.pdf), the libp2p network "powers the IPFS, Ethereum 2, Filecoin and Polkadot network and there are ~100K libp2p based nodes online at any given time".

 - So we do connect A and B, but there is no 100% guarantee.
 [More like 50% - 80%](https://www.youtube.com/watch?v=bzL7Y1wYth8).
 The complexity is staggering.
 [EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go plus [go-libp2p](https://github.com/libp2p/go-libp2p) which is another 67 KLOC of Go (!) that implement a fairly tricky hole punching p2p system. [wireguard-go](https://github.com/WireGuard/wireguard-go): 13 KLOC.
-All this effort just to give your hardware a proper/virtual IP address.
+All this effort to give your hardware a proper/virtual IP address.

 - Wireguard can run on the ESP32, but EdgeVPN runs only on Linux and [big desktop OSes](https://github.com/mudler/edgevpn/releases/tag/v0.23.1).
 The edgevpn executable on Linux is 34MB.
 In the logs of my runs I also see at least 2MB UDP buffer sizes requested for the UDP inside [QUIC](https://github.com/quic-go/quic-go/wiki/UDP-Buffer-Sizes).
 See [a complete list of protocols used by the libp2p](https://github.com/libp2p/specs).
 Therefore, I doubt that porting EdgeVPN or similar p2p applications to the ESP32 could be reasonable.
 These devices are better paired with a Linux board.
 See [this LoRa for libp2p example](https://github.com/RTradeLtd/libp2p-lora-transport) which first connects the LoRa shield bridge to ATmega2560 and then uses the serial interface to bail out to Linux for the libp2p part.